zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     static:
         title: Static API services
         description: Services which demonstrate how to make an API service discoverable in the APIML ecosystem using YAML definitions

+additionalServiceMetadata:
+    - serviceId: petstore
+      mode: UPDATE # How to update UPDATE=only missing, FORCE_UPDATE=update all set values
+      authentication:
+        scheme: bypass
 ```

 In this example, a suitable name for the file is `petstore.yml`.